 - the tenant is a consumer (i.e. not a company or a person acting in the course of business); and

-- the landlord uses a letting agent to manage the property or he lets the property on a commercial basis (an exception is if the landlord is renting his own home).
+- the landlord uses a letting agent to manage the property or he or she lets the property on a commercial basis (an exception is if the landlord is renting his or her own home).

 What is an unfair term?

 We explain the Regulations as they apply to any type of consumer contract in more detail in this more general article.